 The thief.
 About two hours after the characters have gone to sleep, one of them will be woken up by subtle noise from something inside their room.
 In the darkness of the night he'll be just able to see a shadow leaving the room and the door closing.
 If he chooses leave the room and check what's going on he'll be able to see someone turning a corner of the corridor just as he opens the door and disappearing from his sight.
 The character might be able to follow the man through the corridors but will never get a sight of his face.
 He's dressed in dark robes and a black cloak.
 He'll be able to follow him to a a door leaving the building and leading to the inner court but while doing so he will be surprised by a maiden coming round the corner.
 They'll clash one into another and the metal tray the maiden was carrying will hit the floor making a terrible noise.
 From then on the character will be unable to locate the man he was following anymore.
 The thief has stolen one of the characters' daggers and has left a small glass flask containing a yellowish powder in one of the character's packs.
 The powder is in fact a poison which can be applied directly to a weapon blade.
 There's enough material for two uses (any damage caused by a poisoned blade will automatically double and any wound will be considered as poisoned.
-The poison is lost as minds and hands of high winds and hands with winds and hand soon as the blade is used even if it did no damage).
+The poison is lost as soon as the blade is used even if it did no damage).
 The thief has also left a small leather bag containing six rohirric silver coins and two rings originally belonging to Éofrer.

 The assassin.
-The incident with the thief cannot be resolved, and after some unsuccessful investigations and/ or discussions, the characters will go to sleep again (perhaps ordered by their rohirric friends), as there is nothing that can be done now anyway.
+The incident with the thief cannot be resolved, and after some unsuccessful investigations and/or discussions, the characters will go to sleep again (perhaps ordered by their rohirric friends), as there is nothing that can be done now anyway.
 One or two hours before dawn of February 25, all the characters will be woken up by the sound of people running up and down the corridors and shouting loudly.
 After they go up and ask for the reason of the commotion, they are told someone tried to assassinate Prince Théodred.
-While the characters are still being told this they'll see a group of armed men lead by Grunna walking their way. Éofrer's scribe will point his finger to one of the characters (maybe the owner of the stolen dagger or the character who followed him-as Grunna was the thief-through the corridors that night) and will shout to the guards in Rohirric - It's him, he is the assassin!!!- The armed men will then try to arrest the character.
+While the characters are still being told this they'll see a group of armed men lead by Grunna the assassin!!!- The armed men will then try to arrest the character.
 There're at least twice as many guards as characters and there are also lots of other people gathering around them to see what's happening so it would be wise for the characters to lower any weapons.
 Then their comrade will be arrested and led away.